 The Center for Law + Innovation hosts a unique Summer Institute in privacy law that brings scholars from around the world to teach students about global privacy and cybersecurity law.
-The Center will host the eighth annual Summer Institute in information privacy and security law from May 22 – June 9, 2017.

 Any Summer Privacy Institute courses that are offered as graded courses must be taken on a graded basis to receive the Certificate.

 This course examines the nature of the rights protected under federal copyright law and the types of work that qualify for protection, including literary, artistic, and musical works.
 This course also covers copyright duration, ownership, formalities, remedies for infringement, and principles of international protection.
 The Copyright Act of 1976 as amended forms the core statutory material covered by the course.

 This course will focus on the investigative phase of criminal proceedings.
 We will examine the law that governs police conduct, including search and seizure, arrest and interrogation of suspects.
 The class will emphasize the interplay between abstract constitutional principles as interpreted by the courts and law enforcement on the street.

 In preparation for the course, students will be required to read selected course materials which will be sent to them a week or two in advance of the first class.
 It is expected that students will spend at least 7 hours and 35 minutes of time on out-of-class work including but not necessarily limited to reading.
 Students will spend some class time at the Maine Cyber Security Cluster to get hands on experience with the technology fundamentals.